Air Fryer Chicken Tenders

 More Air Fryer Recipes to Try

-Be sure to check out all of the chicken recipes on EBF as well as my full collection of air fryer recipes.
+Be sure to check out the full collection of air fryer recipes.

 Want to save this recipe?
 Enter your email below and we’ll send the recipe to your inbox.
 Plus you’ll get great new recipes every week!